ugururesin/CarND-PID-Controller/README.md

     git checkout e94b6e1
     ```
     Some function signatures have changed in v0.14.x.
 See [this PR](https://github.com/udacity/CarND-MPC-Project/pull/3) for more details.
 * Simulator.
 You can download these from the [project intro page](https://github.com/udacity/self-driving-car-sim/releases) in the classroom.

-Fellow students have put together a guide to Windows set-up for the project [here](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/files/Kidnapped_Vehicle_Windows_Setup.pdf) if the environment you have set up for the Sensor Fusion projects does not work for this project.
-There's also an experimental patch for windows in this [PR](https://github.com/udacity/CarND-PID-Control-Project/pull/3).

 ## Basic Build Instructions